akka/alpakka/docs/src/main/paradox/external/azure-iot-hub.md

 languages, similarly to the approach used by Akka.

 This library is not maintained in the Alpakka repository.

-Learn more about it as [GitHub Azure/toketi-iothubreact](https://github.com/Azure/toketi-iothubreact).
+Learn more about it at [GitHub Azure/toketi-iothubreact](https://github.com/Azure/toketi-iothubreact).